dcgs-arm/dcgs-arm.github.io/about.md

 permalink: /about/
 ---

-I like playing videogames, cycling and rowing
+My hobbies are playing videogames, cycling and rowing

 ### More Information

 I go swimming on tuesdays and I have parkour lessons on Wednesdays?

-### Contaxt me
+### Contact me

 [samuel.brown@challoners.org] (mailto:samuel.brown@challoners.org)